sohrabtaee/registration-form/README.md

 After the installation, you can run the command `npm run dev` to start the app.
 It will be served on [http://localhost:1234](http://localhost:1234).

+## Running unit tests

+You can run the unit tests using the command `npm run unit-tests`.

 ## Tools Used

 There are no CSS or JS libraries used for this project.
 However these tools have been used: